rbsathish/amazon_textract/README.md

 		You can also use this same steps for setup speech to text ---> using transcribe instead of textract But code wise you need to check lot.

+For Video to text:

+		You can also use this same steps for setup video to text ---> using Rekognition instead of textract But code wise you need to check lot.